 As the Chief Methodologist and President at Rival Technologies, my mission is to help our customers conduct research in a way that both drives business outcomes and prioritizes the experience of research participants.
 The Consumer Closeness program has only solidified my commitment to this personal mission.
 Doing research amid the COVID-19 crisis has made it apparent that quality insights and good respondent experience are two sides of the same coin.

 Through this program, we’re continuing to uncover new market research best practices for the mobile messaging era.
-Through conversational design, dynamic sharebacks, and videos and photos, we can re-imagine community-based research to consistently get richer, deeper insights from mobile-first consumers.
+Through conversational research design, dynamic sharebacks, and video feedback and photos, we can re-imagine community-based research to consistently get richer, deeper insights from mobile-first consumers.

 It took us just a few days to build our community.
-To recruit, we used conversational surveys (we call them “chats”) and tapped into a mix of traditional and next-gen (e.g. social media ads) sample sources to invite people to participate.
-At the end of this recruitment chat, we invited people to subscribe to future engagements.
+To recruit, we used conversational surveys and tapped into a mix of traditional and next-gen (e.g. social sampling) recruitment sources to invite people to participate.
+At the end of this recruitment survey, we invited people to subscribe to future engagements.

 To encourage respondents to sign up, we made it clear what future chats will be about, why people should subscribe, and how often we’ll be reaching out.

-We saw an incredible re-contact rate, enabling us to build a community with a large-enough sample size in a short amount of time.
-I attribute this to the fact that we made everything about the recruitment chat engaging for the respondents.
+We saw an incredible re-contact rate, enabling us to build an insight community with a large-enough sample size in a short amount of time.
+I attribute this to the fact that we made everything about the recruitment survey engaging for the respondents.
 We also set the expectations upfront.
 To encourage respondents to sign up, we made it clear what future chats will be about, why people should subscribe, and how often we’ll be reaching out.
-People who subscribed became part of our mobile community.
+People who subscribed became part of our research community.

 Of course, once the community was recruited, we had to make sure we kept people engaged.
 We created a research roadmap that outlined weekly activities with a mix of more serious engagements and more light-hearted sharebacks.
 By engaging our community regularly, we’ve been able to maximize community engagement while capturing valuable insights we can share with Rival customers.